textmagic/textmagic-rest-nodejs-v2/docs/TextMagicApi.md

 var apiInstance = new TextmagicClient.TextMagicApi();

+var t = 56; // Number |

+var id = 56; // Number |

+var includeBlocked = 0; // Number | Should we show the pricing for blocked contacts?

+var test = 0; // Number | Should we show the pricing for blocked contacts?

 var opts = {
-  'includeBlocked': 0, // Number | Should we show the pricing for blocked contacts?
   'text': "\"Test message test\"", // String | Message text.
 Required if the **template_id** is not set.
   'templateId': 1, // Number | Template used instead of message text.
 Required if the **text** is not set.
   'sendingTime': 1565606455, // Number | DEPRECATED, consider using the sendingDateTime and sendingTimezone parameters instead: optional (required with rrule set).
 Message sending time is in unix timestamp format.
 Default is now.